1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 <tr><td markdown="1" style="font-weight:bold">

 - Owns consistent team delivery according to quarterly roadmaps.
 Makes sure to update roadmaps/OKRs to reflect current work and progress.
-- Acts as a top contributor, consistently delivering on time and on target, even on large tasks, and can define scope to meet stakeholder expectations
+- Acts as a top contributor, consistently delivering on time and on target, even on large tasks, and can define scope to meet stakeholder expectations.
-- Drives teammates' happiness, engagement, and growth
+- Drives teammates' happiness, engagement, and growth.
-- Collaborates with the team's PM on inter/intra-team communication, planning, and delivery
+- Collaborates with the team's PM on inter/intra-team communication, planning, and delivery.
-- Drives adoption of engineering best practices at a team level
+- Drives adoption of engineering best practices at a team level.
 - Acts as the primary driver (together with EM/PM) of the team's vision document, driving the planning and delivery towards it.

 </td></tr>